LenSin3/Conservatory-ETL-Project/README.md

 ## Analysis

-The data was analyzed using pandas and matplotlib to visualize the movies with the highest budget allocation and revenue.
+The data was analyzed using pandas and matplotlib to visualize the movies with the highest budget allocation and revenue as seen in the graph above

 ## Tools and Libraries